Elizabeth Boatwright Coker Fellowship in Poetry

 The Elizabeth Boatwright Coker Fellowship in Poetry, supported by the Penelope Coker Hall/Eliza Wilson Ingle Fund of Central Carolina Community Foundation and sponsored by the South Carolina Academy of Authors, recognizes the talent of poets in the state of South Carolina.

 The award is $1,250 and an invitation to be honored at a future SCAA event.
 There is no restriction on form or content.
 Submit up to 5 unpublished poems (totaling no more than 10 pages).
 You may submit multiple entries, but each entry must be accompanied with entry fee.
 The entry fee is $20 per entry.
+Entry fee will be made to the SCAA PayPal account under the Donate category on this website.
+Authors grant the SCAA first publication and electronic reprint rights to prize-winning work.
+Authors retain all re-publication rights and are free to reprint the work in any publication, subject to acknowledging original publication in South Carolina Academy of Authors annual publication.
+The author guarantees that the submitted work has not previously been published elsewhere.
+Entries generated by AI will not be accepted.
 We will accept entries in doc, docx, rtf, and pdf file formats.
 Applicants must be full-time residents of South Carolina and must not have won this fellowship (previously known as the Carrie McCray Nickens Fellowship in Poetry) in the previous three years.
 Your name should not appear anywhere on the poems submitted.
-Include contact information in the appropriate fields along with a brief bio in the cover letter field on the submission manager.
-Be sure to click on the correct SC Academy of Authors submission link.
-This year’s final judge will be Kristin Robertson.
+Include contact information with a brief bio in the body of the email.
+Submissions should be sent to [email protected].
+This year’s final judge will be Rachel Hadas.
 Questions about the Elizabeth Boatwright Coker Fellowship in Poetry should be sent to: [email protected]. |

 |